|

 (the famous Kansas City underground caves) until needed for the new rate

 change.
-By 1981, the conversion to representative plate numbers was
+By the time they were needed in 1981, the conversion to representative plate numbers was

 complete.